On the Stability and Gelfand Property of Symmetric Pairs: Calculations

 \section{Calculations}

-In this section we always assume that $F = \RR$ or that $F$ is non-Archimedean.
-Since all the complex pairs are stable, these are the only interesting cases.

-In this section we apply the methods developed in the article to check the stability of many interesting pairs.
+In this section we always assume that $F = \RR$ or $F$ is non-Archimedean.
+We shall apply the methods developed in the previous sections to classify the stable pairs among several familes of classical symmetric pairs.
 For the pairs we consider, we check s-stability, p-stability and stability.
-We do not mention t-stability as it is unrelated to the Gelfand property, as far as we know.
+We do not mention t-stability as it is unrelated to the Gelfand property to the extent of our knowledge.
 Note, however, that the p-stable pairs are automatically t-stable.

-During the calculation, we will use extensively the different cohomological criteria for the various kinds stability, sometimes implicitly.
+During the calculation, we will use extensively the various cohomological criteria for the different stability properties, sometimes implicitly.

-Before we treat particular pairs, we shall present some notation and results which we shall use in many of the examples.
+The results of this sections are summarized in the following table, while the rest of this section is dedicated to proving the validity of results presented in it.
+In the columns stable (resp. p-st., s-st.) we list necessary and sufficient conditions for stability (resp. p-stability, s-stability.).
+The columns labeled $\RR$ are for the real pairs while the columns labeled "non-Archomedean" are for the non-Archimedean pairs.
+The entries labeled $(X)$ and $(Y)$ are described below the table.

+For a quadratic form $B$ we denote by $\mu(B)$ the maximal dimension of a subspace on which $B$ vanishes.